Kirk Boott

-Kirk Boott (October 20, 1790 – April 11, 1837) was an American Industrialist instrumental in the early history of Lowell, Massachusetts.
+Kirk Boott (October 20, 1790 – April 11, 1837) was an American industrialist who was instrumental in the early history of Lowell, Massachusetts.

 Biography

 Boott was born in Boston, Massachusetts in 1790.
 His father had emigrated to the United States from England in 1783, and worked in Boston as a wholesale merchant.
 After studying for a time in Boston schools, the son attended Rugby School in England, and later went to Harvard College (class of 1809).
 Before graduation, Boott left Harvard for England to study civil engineering with the goal of joining the British army.

 When he was 21, a commission as lieutenant in the British army was purchased for him.
 With his regiment, the 85th light infantry, he took part in the peninsular campaign against Napoleon, landing in Spain in August 1813.
 After Napoleon had been sent to Elba, Boott's regiment was detailed for service against the United States, and took part in the attacks on Washington and on New Orleans.
 Boott, however, was excused from serving against the land of his birth.

 After a short visit to the United States, Boott returned to England, and studied engineering at Sandhurst.
 Later he resigned his commission in the British army and came to Boston to engage in business with two of his brothers.
 He was not successful in this venture, however.